ttstarck/StarckApps/README.md

  Any business small or large that is looking to update their outdated storage software or provide more functionality compared to a simple package.

  # Why build it?
-1) Current storage software is out of date
+1. Current storage software is out of date

-2) Current storage software is difficult to learn/use without a level of expertise
+2. Current storage software is difficult to learn/use without a level of expertise

-3) Current storage software lacks easy/simple reporting mechanisms for the data it stores.
+3. Current storage software lacks easy/simple reporting mechanisms for the data it stores.

+# Misc Info
-# Google Drive
+## Google Drive
 https://drive.google.com/drive/u/0/folders/1KKUFi880AYsH8wqEDa_iJoOkR_2bip3X

-# Slack
+## Slack
 https://join.slack.com/t/starckapps/shared_invite/enQtMzM0Nzc5MjMwNzg0LWQ5OGQzMmYwMDU5Zjc0ZWQxZTY0ZWFjZmVlMWRmMjZhZGEwNDdiZmQ3MWI0NGY1ZjVjYTkwYjI2MzVkZTQ2MjE

-# Discord
+## Discord
 https://discord.gg/C5PaG4Z